-Mash your bananas in a large bowl
+- Mash your bananas in a large bowl

-Pop into a preheat oven at 180C for 25-30 mins.
+- Pop into a preheat oven at 180°C | 160°C fan | 350°F | Gas 4 for 25-30 mins.
 Loaf is ready when an inserted skewer comes out clean.

-disclaimer: I’ve started using affiliate codes on my website again (needs must).
-If you click on any of the links in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.
+*disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
+If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.

 For full transparency, in 2020 I made my first £25, and in 2022 I reached my next £25 (Amazon don’t transfer the money until you reach £25).
 Recently I got paid a whopping £27.10 for 2023.